 On July 21, 2006, the Company entered into a \$300.0 million senior secured credit facility, comprised of a \$200.0 million term loan and a \$100.0 million revolving credit facility, with a syndicate of financial institutions as lenders and replaced the \$225.0 million senior secured credit facility, originally entered into on December 21, 2004.
 The term loan bears interest at LIBOR plus a margin of 1.5%, or the base rate plus a margin of 0.50%, and matures on July 21, 2013.
-The revolving credit facility bears interest at LIBOR plus a margin of 1.25%, or the base rate plus a margin of 0.25%, and is available until July 21, 2012.
-On December 31, 2008 and 2007, the weighted average interest rate for the senior secured credit facility was 3.04% and 6.26%, respectively.
+The revolving credit facility bears interest at LIBOR plus a margin of 0.25%, or the base rate plus a margin of 0.25%, the weighted average interest rate for the senior secured credit facility was 3.04% and 6.26%, respectively.

 The senior secured credit facility requires the Company to comply with a leverage ratio and an interest coverage ratio.
-In addition, the senior secured credit facility contains customary covenants, including covenants that limit or restrict the Company's ability to: incur liens, incur indebtedness, make investments, dispose of assets, make certain restricted payments, merge or consolidate and enter into certain transactions with affiliates.
+In addition, the senior secured credit facility contains customary covenants, including covenants that limit or restrict the Company's ability to: incur liens, incur indebtedness, make investments, dispose of assets, make certain restricted payments, merge or consolidate and enter into certain transactions with a fiftilizers.